 Awards from the fund are needs-related and assessed on an individual case by case basis.
 As a result, we are unable to give a clear indication of the likely value of any possible award until an application has been submitted and the assessment process completed.
 There is no guarantee that funds will be awarded in every case and consequently, some applications will be unsuccessful.

 Once we have received your form, the Student Funding team will consider whether funding from the International Students' Emergency Fund may be appropriate to support you during your period of financial need.
-Should your circumstances meet the purpose and eligibility of the fund we will contact you to arrange a short confidential interview with the Student Funding Manager or a specialist Student Funding Adviser which will take approximately 30 minutes.
+Should your circumstances meet the purpose and eligibility of the fund we will contact you to arrange a short confidential interview with the Student Funding Manager or a specialist Student Funding Adviser which will take approximately 45 minutes.
 The interview will be informal and will give you the opportunity to discuss your individual needs and circumstances in detail.
 There is no guarantee that your application will be successful and result in an award being made to you.

-Please be assured that the Funding Adviser will consider your best interests at all stages of the assessment process.
-However, you should be aware that the Funding Adviser works within guidelines for the assessment of awards and distribution of funds.
+Please be assured that the Student Funding Manager/Student Funding Adviser will consider your best interests at all stages of the assessment process.
+However, you should be aware that the Manager/Funding Adviser works within guidelines for the assessment of awards and distribution of funds.
 It may be necessary during the interview to refer to your bank statements, credit history and spending patterns.
 The discussion may also explore opportunities for part-time working and other funding opportunities that may be available to you.
-Any questions are not intended to be intrusive, but to allow the Funding Adviser to form a complete and comprehensive assessment of your financial situation and, if possible, to recommend a successful outcome to your application.
+Any questions are not intended to be intrusive, but to allow the Student Funding Manager/Adviser to form a complete and comprehensive assessment of your financial situation and, if possible, to recommend a successful outcome to your application.